-The Otway ranges and coast offer a spectacular natural environment with rainforest, beaches, sleepy towns, farms and seaside resorts.
+The Great Ocean Road and the Otways offer a spectacular natural environment with rainforest, beaches, sleepy towns, farms and seaside resorts.

-Our backyard, the Great Otway National Park features some of Australia’s best temperate rainforest scenery, with towering gums, magnificent mountain ash forests, large myrtle beech, blackwood and thick tree ferns.
+The Great Otway National Park is our backyard.
+It contains some of Australia’s most majestic temperate rainforest, with towering gums, magnificent mountain ash forests, large myrtle beech, blackwood and thick tree ferns.

 Dozens of walking tracks can take you deep into the unspoilt bush.
 The Otway Fly Treetop Adventure walk, about one hour’s drive from Wye River, offers breathtaking views and abundant plant and birdlife.